JordanMarr/SqlHydra/README.md

 * By default, the generated toml file will be named `sqlhydra-{provider}.toml`

 ### TOML Creation Wizard
-The wizard will ask the following questions:
+The wizard will prompt you for the following input:

 ```
 - Enter a database Connection String: